DevLereko/smartel-api-test/README.md

   Authenticate a user and return a JWT token on success.

 * `POST /auth/signup`
   Register a new user.
-Includes validations for duplicate usernames/emails and role existence.
+Includes validations for duplicate usernames/emails/phone numbers and role existence.

 * `GET /auth/users`
   Retrieve a list of all registered users (requires a valid JWT token).